11 Classical Guitar Lessons for Beginners (+3 Pitfalls to Avoid)

 Bonus Tip: Measure success from where you’ve come FROM (instead of comparing)

-As we learn classical guitar, as the days tick by and we continue to practice, we’ll naturally look for progress.
+As we study guitar, as the days tick by and we continue to practice, we’ll naturally look for progress.

-It’s important to gauge success looking at far we’ve come, rather than how far there is to go.
+It’s important to gauge success by looking at how far we’ve come, rather than how far there is to go.

 We all have an idea of “good”, and chances are, we’re not there yet.
 So judging our progress by comparing it to the ideal will only set us up to feel bad.
 It’s unfair to judge ourselves in comparison to a professional classical guitarist with decades of lessons and study behind them.

 Instead, we can think of how our fingers felt on the first day as an absolute beginner.
 We can remember the first time we saw a page full of notes and how scary and confusing they looked.
 We can compare our current speed switching from one chord to another with our speed in the past.